Overview

 Several streamers and amps available from WiiM natively support LMS.
 Presently, this includes the WiiM Pro, Pro Plus, Ultra, and Amp.

-Other streaming hardware manufacturers that offer native support of LMS include AmpliPro, Antipodes, Eversolo, Holo Audio, Innuos, Sonore, and SOtM.
+Other streaming hardware manufacturers that offer native support of LMS include AmpliPro, Antipodes, Eversolo, Holo Audio, Innuos, Sonore, SOtM and Str@mbo.

 Hardware streamers running the Android OS -- such as several available from FiiO -- can install one of the Squeezebox player apps listed below.